SuiMachine/AVP2-Custom-Launcher/README.md

 Aliens vs. Predator 2 - Custom Launcher
 ============
-A custom launcher for Aliens vs. Predator 2, written in C#.
+A custom launcher for Aliens vs. Predator 2, written in C# (with widescreen fix written in C++ and elements of ASM)

 Features
 --------